ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 ## v.0.6.5

+* Updated Changelog
+* Cleaned up unused `imports` and `hooks` on `user` Page
+* Benchmarked project with Lighthouse from browser developer tools
+* Updated `fallback` picture for displaying immediate head in `profile` page
+* Fixed a bug where the UI of `ProfileCard` Component for displaying profile details in `profile` page is not consistent
+* Added @sharp latest `^0.33.2` for image optimization in production
+* Images are now optimized to improve performance and reduce latency when loading pages
+* Configured `Nextjs` to optimize images from `Google` such as profile photos of users
+* Fixed a bug where content for `Tabs` Component are not `children` hence causing rendering issues
+* Changed image used `"@nextui-org/react"` from `next/image`
+* Cleaned database queries used for fetching content on `profile` page
+* Adjusted alignment for `UnderConstruction` Component
+* Added additional content for `UnderConstruction` Component
+* Removed left-over `console.log()` from development
+* Adjusted alignment for `OnboardingBody` Component
 * Refactor functionality of shortcuts for optimization when initial page load and navigating pages
 * Refactor fetching data in Profile Page for optimization when initial page load
 * Added @types/react latest `^18.2.61` for dismissing a warning when importing `react`